Table of contents

 Pneumatics basics

-Pneumatics provides movement and drive, and usually pneumatic cylinders are the first thing associated with this technology.
-But more specialised and complex systems are also available, such as vacuum systems, grippers or even air springs which are ideal for damping shocks.
+Pneumatics provides movement and drive.
+Usually, pneumatic cylinders are the first thing associated with this technology, but more specialised and complex systems are also available, such as vacuum systems, grippers, or even air springs which are ideal for damping shocks.

-Pneumatic systems, also called control systems, work with compressed air.
-In most systems, this has an overpressure of 6 bar.
-High-pressure systems, which are used for gas pipelines, work with up to 18 bar.
-However, the highest pressure needed for the production of products like plastic bottles is up to 40 bar.
+Pneumatic systems, also known as control systems, work with compressed air.
+In most systems, there is an overpressure of 6 bar.
+High-pressure systems, which are used for gas pipelines, work with pressure up to 18 bar.
+However, the highest pressure needed to produce products like plastic bottles is up to 40 bar.

 How does pneumatics work?